CenturyLinkCloud/PublicKB/Support/citrix-netscaler-license-migration-faq.md

 ### Overview

-Effective December 1, 2020, Citrix NetScaler Dedicated Load Balancers will no longer be made available by Lumen Public Cloud (formerly CenturyLink Public Cloud) service offering.
+Effective December 1, 2020, Citrix NetScaler Dedicated Load Balancer licenses will no longer be made available by Lumen Public Cloud as a service offering. **Prior to February 1, 2021 action is required to prevent any loss of service on your load balancer.**

-Existing NetScaler Load Balancers will continue to operate on the Lumen Public Cloud platform; however, Customers need to take action and must obtain a new license by contacting Citrix directly.
+Existing NetScaler Load Balancers will continue to operate on the Lumen Public Cloud platform; however, Customers need to take action and must obtain a new license by contacting Citrix directly, as described in Option 2 below.

-Please see the section below labeled “How to obtain Citrix NetScaler license” for information on how to obtain the license directly from Citrix.
+New Citrix Netscalers can still be deployed as a billable [Service Task](https://www.ctl.io/lumen-public-cloud/service-tasks/#171), but will now require the customer to provide their own license.

 ### Audience

-Lumen Cloud customers Customers with a dedicated Citrix NetScaler Load Balancer and license provided by Lumen through the Lumen Public Cloud service.
+Lumen Cloud customers with a dedicated Citrix NetScaler Load Balancer and license provided by Lumen through the Lumen Public Cloud service.

 ### Prerequisites to enable the license updates